Orders placed after Nov 7 will be filled starting Nov 13.

 If one card is lost, you can simply reinitialize or destroy the other card confident in the knowledge that if the first card is discovered by an adversary, they could make no use of it.

-Orthrus is a full-speed (12 Mb/s) USB device.
-It generally achieves a throughput of around 135 kB/sec (kilobytes per second).
+Orthrus is a high-speed (480 Mb/s) USB device.
+It generally achieves a read throughput of around 1.33 MB/sec (megabytes per second).
 It accepts SDHC or SDXC microSD cards.

-Due to U.S. export restrictions, Orthrus is not for sale outside of the United States.
+Due to U.S. export restrictions, Orthrus is not for sale outside of the United States and Canada.

 |Shipping Rate||First item||Additional items|